 Constanza Briceno, born, raised and educated in Santiago de Chile, art has always been a part of her life.
 At 8 years old she was painting with oils but was unable to continue painting with them in her university years.
 The nature of making art within an institution demanded fast drying times for weekly submission, which oils did not allow.
 As a result, Constanza Briceno extended her knowledge and artistic practice to encompass photography, installation, and prints.

 When creating prints, she found the expectation to create 10 editions with little variation between them riddled with perceived failure.
 This influenced Constanza Briceno’s interest in expectations, mistakes, and how society deals with imperfections.

 Society deals with imperfections by creating uniformity and standards for us to live by.
-The creation of these standards do not stop outliers from coming up but makes the slight difference of individuals more noticeable.
+The creation of these standards does not stop outliers from coming up but makes the slight difference of individuals more noticeable.
 Therefore, more alienating.
 The impact of this on our psyche creates a discomfort that for Constanza drives an artistic production.
-Consequently, driving Constanza to show not only the beauty but the importance of mistakes and imperfections through process and repetition.
+Consequently, Constanza shows not only the beauty but also the importance of mistakes and imperfections through process and repetition.

 Colourful Abstract Artist: Interested in Methodical Disorder

 As a Colourful Abstract Artist, Constanza Briceno’s work is full of asymmetric shapes and patterns, layers, colours, marks and gestures that celebrate an aspect of being human, making mistakes.
 With the repetition of shapes, one may think they would at some point, become perfectly similar.
 As the saying goes ‘practice makes perfect’.
 Rather, Constanza Briceno is not in the slightest concerned with creating a ‘perfect’ painting.
 Hence, she illustrates that a painting can be built from mistakes and unintended marks.
 Constanza does this by accepting and working with them through process and repetition.